wolray/simulite/README.md

-# Simulite
+# SimuLite
-A simple event-based simulator
+A simple and flexible event-based simulator.